-Does this free pattern get your heart to pitter patter?
+Does this free pattern get your heart go pitter-patter?
 I know when I created it with the colours suggested by our Executive Assistant, Cathy.
 I was so delighted with the finished product.
 You can substitute things here and there instead of crochet laces, maybe use some ribbon.
-You can choose colours that you most prefer.
-Pattern is available in 4 sizes, newborn to 4 year old child.
+You can choose the colours that you most prefer.
+The pattern is available in 4 sizes, newborn to 4-year-old child.

 ©2013 The Crochet Crowd

 You may sell any projects you make from this pattern.
 Please refer your friends to this web page if you want to share this pattern.

 4 Sizes of Booties Based on Hook Size – Choose Your Hook Size Below

 According to Bev at Bev’s Country Cottage, baby’s feet range in sizes by pounds and age of the baby or toddler.

 Newborn to 3 months, use a size F or 3.75 mm Crochet Hook.

 - 3 – 6 months, use 4″ – 4.5″, use size G, or 4.5 mm Crochet Hook.